fachwerk-dev/create-fachwerk/slides/slides.md

 # Add some style

 ---
-title: Styling
+title: Style the slide
-class: bg-yellow-100
+class: bg-amber-100
 ---

 ## Style the slide

 To style the the _current_ slide, add `class:` to the metadata with Tailwind classes.

-Here's how to make the background light yellow using [Tailwind color classes](https://tailwindcss.com/docs/background-color):
+Here's how to make the background light amber using [Tailwind color classes](https://tailwindcss.com/docs/customizing-colors):

 ```
 ---
-class: bg-yellow-100
+class: bg-amber-100
 ---
 ```

 ---
-class: bg-yellow-500
+class: bg-amber-200
 ---

 ## Style all slides

 To style the the _all_ slides, add a `global:` section to the metadata.

-Here's how to make background yellow for all slides.
+Here's how to make background amber for all slides:

 ```
 ---
 global:
-  class: bg-yellow-500
+  class: bg-amber-200
 ---
 ```